DevExpress-Examples/wpf-dock-layout-manager-use-data-contexts-for-layout-items-and-their-child-controls/Readme.md

 In this example, a **DataContext** is set for the [DockLayoutManager](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager).
 A label (FixedItem) that is positioned within a top panel is bound to a property on this **DataContext**.

 The FixedItem object is not a FrameworkElement.
-To bind it to the inherited **DataContext**, the Binding.Path attribute must be specified with the explicit syntax, plus Relative Source Mode must be set to **Self**:
+To bind it to the inherited **DataContext**, the Binding.Path attribute must be specified with explicit syntax, plus Relative Source Mode must be set to **Self**:

 ```Xaml
 Text="{Binding Path=DataContext.Description, RelativeSource={RelativeSource Mode=Self}}"